thefrontside/bigtest/website/docs/interactors/6-write-your-own.md

   .locator((element) => element.placeholder)
 ```

 This approach would allow your interactor to inherit the selector, locator, filters, and actions from the interactor it is extending from.
 Extending from another interactor provides the convenience of not having to rewrite common filters and actions.
-You can overwrite any of the inherited properties to suit your needs which is what we are doing with the locator in the example.
+You can overwrite any of the inherited properties to suit your needs, which is what we are doing with the locator in the example.

 If we didn't provide the placeholder value as the locator, it would inherit the locator from BigTest's built-in TextField interactor which itself is inheriting its locator from the [FormField](https://github.com/thefrontside/bigtest/blob/v0/packages/interactor/src/definitions/form-field.ts#L6) interactor.